 - Examine the differences between showing affection and harassing a boyfriend or girlfriend.

 Dr. Hollman also suggests that parents frame these discussions as an opportunity to think through challenging situations in a safe environment.
-While teenagers are able to navigate increasingly complex problems, their brains don’t fully mature until they are 25.
+Although teenagers are able to navigate increasingly complex problems, their brains don’t fully mature until they are 25.

 “Thus, in the preteen years before kids can handle more mature discussions, it’s possible to lay a foundation with conversations about what they can do when they feel pressured or stressed.”
 Hollman says.
 “You want them to know what to do ahead of time so that when they’re under stress they already have an answer to questions they might face.”